zzzprojects/docs/entityframework.net/pages/model/complex-type.md

  - Complex type properties cannot be null.
  - Scalar properties of complex objects can be null.

-In the following example, we have added an `Address` class and decorate it with `ComplexType` attribute.
+In the following example, we have added an `Address` class and decorated it with `ComplexType` attribute.

 ```csharp
 public class Author